pablomilanese/kickstarter/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

 > The first conclusion I can draw about the Outcomes based on Launch Date is that there is a higher number of successful Kickstarter campagins between March and May.
 With this in mind it is recommended that future campaigns are planned around these months and disregarded outside of this bracket.
 By doing so better goals can be achieved in the future.
+>
 > The second conclusion I can draw about the Outcomes based on Launch Date is that failed Kickstarter campagins seem to follow a similar path as successful campaigns but at lower numbers.
 Because this analysis does not include other factors it is hard to discern if failure happened because of the launch date alone.
+Although this last statement is also true for the first conclusion, there is a bigger contrast of campaigns being successful between March and May.

 - What can you conclude about the Outcomes based on Goals?

 > I can conclude that the number of "successful campaigns" and number of "failed campaigns" based on goals are inversely correlated.
-It is also important to note that there were no canceled Kickstarters for plays.
-Because this analysis only gives us two values for each goal
+This is because the total number of projects by goal brackets only includes two values.
+That being said, we can confirm that it is true that the lower the bracket for funding goals, the higher the chance of a campaign being successful.

-> What are some limitations of this dataset?
+- What are some limitations of this dataset?

-> Because this data set only shows campaign information concerning goals, we cannot discern if a campaign with a goal of <$1,000, for example, was not successful because of other variables such as launch date, popularity of plays in X country or other factors.
-On the other hand we may conclude that a campaign with a target of >$50,000 failed because the amount of money was too high.
+> One limitation of the dataset is that this file only shows Kickstarter results.
+It does not detail other external factors.
+For example, if these campaigns were shared outside of the Kickstarter website and the reach they had.
+Another external factor could be the popularity of plays according to patrons.
+A play or playwright that may we well known would probably have a higher chance of getting funding instead of a new play such as the one Louise campaigned for.
+>
+> Another limitation is how a user may present their campaign on Kickstarter.
+Kickstarter allows users to upload videos, photographs, links and paragraphs of information to present to patrons.
+Because this information was not measured in the dataset we do not know the chance of a campaign failing because of poor presentation on Kickstarter.

 - What are some other possible tables and/or graphs that we could create?

-> Given that Louise's play is based in the US, I believe it is worth to consider the country as a variable that may help us get a more precise analysis of how her play may compare to other ones.
+> Given that Louise's play is based in the US, it would be helpful to focus on Kickstarter campaigns for plays in the United States.
+Because there are multiple countries considered I believe that this may be skewing our results.
+>
+> First, I would create an Outcomes based on Country table.
+I would identify each country on the first column, number of successful campaigns on the second, failed campaigns on the third and canceled campaings on the fourth column.
+I would use a =COUNTIF( formula to find the sum of outcomes with country (US), Subcategory (plays) and outcomes (successful, failed and canceled) as variables.
+Then I would order them in descending order and identify how the US compares to the most popular countries.
+The purpose of this table is to have a visual understanding of how many Kickstarter campaigns there are per country and what was their outcome.
+I would also create a pie chart since I believe that it would be visually easier to understand for Louise.
+>
+> I would also create an Outcomes based on Launch Date pivot table and add "country" as a filter to compare Fever to other American plays.